Check out the best places for your next hiking trip abroad

 The Fitz Roy in Argentina is one of Patagonia’s most famous mountains and among the most popular destinations for rock climbers.
 But you don’t need to be a rock climber to enjoy the Fitz Roy.
 There are many great day hikes setting off from El Chalten.

 8. Mount Kinabalu

 Mount Kinabalu in Malaysia is a Unesco World Heritage Site.
 Located in Sabah, it is the highest mountain in Malaysia.
 Hikers must be accompanied by an accredited guide at all times due to local regulations.
 The hiking trails are steep and only recommended for experienced hikers.

 The best time of year to hike is between April and August.
 Watching the amazing sunrise from the top of Mount Kinabalu is an experience not to be missed.

-* in collaboration with Kandoo.
+* This post has been written in collaboration with Kandoo.